zeon-bh/OP-2.2-Z30n-s-Remote-Access-Tool/README.md

 #### C. Searching for an item using Remote Access Tool

-1. The Remote Access Tool has an in-built search function which allows you to search for an item in all of your Linked Stashes.
+1. The Remote Access Tool has an in-built search function which allows you to search for an item from all of your linked stashes.
 Let's say you want to search for an item named dummy.

 <p align="center">
   <img width="426" height="240" src="https://www.dropbox.com/scl/fi/oanl2zbzdpj8teedraktm/RAT_search_01.jpg?rlkey=m77y06q4lgt1casa3nsow99vu&st=uq9nn89w&raw=1">
   <img width="426" height="240" src="https://www.dropbox.com/scl/fi/kpwwgboczdc4kosab95r4/RAT_search_02.jpg?rlkey=mrlhgfuocrna6tfbuzwxf396s&st=tf0shl2w&raw=1">
 </p>

-2. After clicking OK, you should get a preview window to the left showing you the results of all items matching the word 'dummy'.The Green text are the items from your search result and the yellow number is the total number of said item in all of your linked stashes.
+2. After clicking OK, you should get a preview window to the left showing you the results of all items matching the word 'dummy'.The Green text are the items from your search result and the yellow number is the total number of said item from all of your linked stashes.
 The following white text are the names of the stashes in which the item is stored and the quantity of said item.

 <p align="center">
   <img width="426" height="240" src="https://www.dropbox.com/scl/fi/m7m1tufe60srtrw9pq3sw/RAT_search_03.jpg?rlkey=qy977ccnnj9k6k9e6rkqe7mke&st=oeh9i7ov&raw=1">
   <img width="426" height="240" src="https://www.dropbox.com/scl/fi/olh2qryw3nc5bm5b3ipq4/RAT_search_04.jpg?rlkey=9qa4mklm48xl4gox5gdl3zclv&st=p6mv7fkf&raw=1">
 </p>

+#### D. Removing Linked Stash from your Remote Access Tool

+1. To Remove a linked stash from your Remote Access Tool, Remove the stash directly by using the "Take All" button in the stash UI.
+(This has to be done directly by interacting with the stash, you cannot remove the stash from the Remote Access Tool, you will get a warning if you try to do this.)

 ## Credits
 AMK Team, OP-2.2 or Cumulative Pack 2.2<br/>